enkrateia/rn-shell/README.md

 You will see the iOS emulator running Vue application inside a **WebView**.

+## Stop Docker and Delete Container

 **To stop the containers run**

 	docker-compose stop
 **To remove all the containers from your system run**

 	docker system prune -a -f

+If you want to check the code from this containers visit [NODE](https://github.com/enkrateia/todo-node) and [VUE](https://github.com/enkrateia/todo-vue/tree/develop)

 **This project is still in development.**